maris-kastenass/video-playback/README.md

 `npm install`

+3. Add mp4 file - GS012237-stitched.mp4 in to public folder
+Because this is only a representational project.

-3. Run the development server
+4. Run the development server

 `npm run dev`